 - Develop practice skills such as interviewing, fact investigation, counseling, negotiation, and/or pre-trial/trial advocacy.

-- Strengthen legal research, legal reasoning, statutory construction, and writing skills through drafting of pleadings, applications, declarations and/or memoranda.
+- Strengthen legal research, legal reasoning, statutory construction, and writing skills through the drafting of pleadings, applications, declarations, and/or memoranda.

 - Identify ethical issues and apply the D.C.
 Rules of Professional Conduct to resolve professional responsibility questions.